tinmarino/try/README.md

 * Try and fail, but never fail to try
 * To try or not to try, dont make that question, just try
 * The only failure is not trying
-* Fear does not avoid danger (neither does courage.
-But fear makes you weak, and courage makes you strong.)
-(Misha Defonseca)

 # Examples